GSA/digitalgov.gov/content/communities/multilingual.md

 slug: multilingual
 date: 2014-02-21 4:58:10 -0400
 title: "Join the Multilingual Community"
+summary: "Expand and improve digital content in languages other than English."

 deck: Share and learn with multilingual practitioners.

 # Redirects: enter the path of the URL that you want redirected to this page